bitnami/charts/bitnami/mariadb-galera/README.md

 #### Remove the forced boostraping

-After you have started the cluster by forcing the bootstraping on one of the nodes, you will need to remove the forcing so the node can restart with normality.
+After you have started the cluster by forcing the bootstrapping on one of the nodes, you will need to remove the forcing so the node can restart with normality.

 ```
 helm upgrade my-release bitnami/mariadb-galera \